Affine Grassmannians and Geometric Satake Equivalences: The group of fixed points

 between the pinning preserving automorphisms of $G$, and the automorphisms of the based root datum $(X^*(T),R,\Delta,X_*(T),R^\vee,\Delta^\vee)$.

-Recall the following basic facts on the group of fixed points.
-Let $H$ be any affine group scheme over $C$, and let $J\subset \Aut_C(H)$ be a finite subgroup of algebraic automorphisms.
-Then the group of fixed points $H^J\subset H$ is a closed subgroup scheme.
-Assume that the order $|J|$ is prime to the characteristic of $C$.
-Then \\ a) if $H$ is smooth, then $H^J$ is smooth, and \\ b) if $H$ is reductive, then $H^{J}$ is reductive, cf. \cite[Theorem 2.1]{PY}. \\ Note that even if $H$ is connected reductive, then $H^J$ is in general not connected.
+For readability we mention the following basic facts on groups of fixed points.
+Let $H$ be any affine group scheme over $C$, and let $I\subset \Aut_C(H)$ be a finite subgroup of algebraic automorphisms.
+Then the group of fixed points $H^I\subset H$ is a closed subgroup scheme.
+Assume that the order $|I|$ is prime to the characteristic of $C$.
+Then \\ a) if $H$ is smooth, then $H^I$ is smooth, cf. \cite[3.4]{Ed}, and \\ b) if $H$ is reductive, then $H^{I}$ is reductive, cf. \cite[Theorem 2.1]{PY}, \\ but not connected in general.
+If one assumes further that $I$ fixes a pinning of $H$, one may even drop the `prime to the characteristic'-hypothesis on $|I|$ and still having a) and b) above.
+In \cite[Proposition 4.1]{Haines14}, Haines proves the following result.